Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-mac.rst

 #.
 Close this window and enter your password to apply the settings.

 #.
-The "[adjective-noun] Local Root CA" cert will now read "This certificate is marked as trusted for all users" in Keychain Access.
+The "<custom-address> Local Root CA" cert will now read "This certificate is marked as trusted for all users" in Keychain Access.

     .. figure:: /_static/images/ssl/macos/certificate_trusted.png
         :width: 60%